The Efficacy of Semantics-Preserving Transformations in Self-Supervised Learning for Medical Ultrasound: Ultrasound-Specific Transformations

 \subsection{Speckle Noise Simulation (U07)}

-Following Singh~\etal's method~\cite{singh2017synthetic}, this transformation calculates synthetic speckle noise and applies it to the ultrasound beam.
+Following Singh~\etal's method~\cite{singh2017synthetic}, this transformation calculates synthetic speckle noise and applies it to the ultrasound FOV.
 Various parameters of the algorithm are randomly sampled upon each invocation.
 The lateral and axial resolutions for interpolation are random integers drawn from the ranges $[35, 45]$ and $[75, 85]$, respectively.
 The number of synthetic phasors is randomly drawn from the integer range $[5, 10]$.
-Sample points on the image are evenly spaced in Cartesian coordinates for linear beam shapes.
-For convex beams, the sample points are evenly spaced in polar coordinates.
+Sample points on the image are evenly spaced in Cartesian coordinates for linear FOV shapes.
+For convex FOVs, the sample points are evenly spaced in polar coordinates.